aadenisova/bird_innovation/scripts/phylo_ANOVA/README.md

 ## check_gene_files.py

-It checks that the genes taken from position_with_genes.tsv in the multiple alignment also satisfy the condition.
-For this, multiple alignments for 38 from maf_by_chrom_big are used.
-Files are saved in a directory chrom_int_anno as CHROM.csv (ex.
-NC_044234.2.csv)
+It checks that the genes in position_with_genes.tsv also fall into one of three groups when considering multiple alignment (for 38).
+The result of the check is stored in the chrom_int_anno directory as CHROM.csv (ex.
+NC_044234.2.csv).
+The alignment pieces themselves are stored in the chrom_int directory (ex. chrom_int/NC_044215.2_20012544.tsv).

 ## positions.Rmd